Reed Switch Circuit: The Working Principle and How to Build One

 You need the following components to build this simple circuit:

 You can easily get a cheap reed switch from a reputable online store.
-Also, you can use an NC or a close reed switch if you have one.
+Also, you can use an NC or a closed reed switch if you have one.
 And that’s because the device works in reverse.

 Also, the LED helps you to know when there’s electrical flow in the circuit or not.
 In addition, the 470Ω resistor is responsible for limiting electrical current to the LED (to avoid burning out).